minjeoungneev/Default_Credit_Card/README.md

 ## 📌 Learnings

-- Importance of tuning hidden units and optimizers for faster convergence
+- Impact of various sampling techniques
-- Impact of activation functions on performance and training stability
+- Functions of various tree-based algorithms
-- How batch size affects noise vs. convergence speed
+- Interpreting model results based on the real-world problem

 ---